Compliant, Correct and Professional

 Edward Kitson is a qualified appraiser, with valuation experience since 2005, professional training and membership in the International Society of Appraisers.
 In addition Edward maintains compliance with the current USPAP standards and obligatory refresher courses.

 The cost of an appraisal depends on what needs to be done.
-We charge an hourly rate of $120 for appraisal work.
+We charge an hourly rate for appraisal work.
 For select projects we can work on a flat fee basis.
 Contact us and we can discuss your project and costs further.

 We do not charge based on a percentage of the valuation, this is a clear ethical violation and you should avoid anyone who does this!